-It would be unsuitable here to enter into a minute detail of the ecclesiastical grievances which were the subject of such general complaint and remonstrance.
-Suffice it to say, that all of them existed in an aggravated form in Italy, if we except certain exactions levied by the popes on other countries from which she was exempted.
-The vices of the clergy, the neglect of religious instruction, the ignorance of the people, the sale of ecclesiastical offices. and the prostitution of sacred things to worldly purposes, had grown to the greatest height among the Italians.
-The court of Rome had become more corrupt than any of the secular courts of Europe. by the confession of writers who owned its authority, and of such as, from the official situations which they held in it, were admitted into all its secrets.
-The unprincipled and faithless character of its policy was proverbial.
-It was a system of intrigue, cabal and bribery; and its ministers, while they agreed together in duping the world, made no scruple of deceiving and supplanting one another whenever their personal interests came to be con-The individuals who filled the papal chair cerned. for some time before the Reformation openly indulged in vices over which the increasing knowledge of the age should have taught them in point of prudence to throw a veil.
-During the pontificate of Sixtus IV. we are presented with the horrid spectacle of a supreme pontiff, a cardinal, an archbishop, and other ecclesiastics, associating themselves with a hand of ruffians to murder two men who were an honour to their age and country, and agreeing to perpetrate this crime during a season of hospitality, within the sanctuary of a Christian church, and at the signal of the elevation of the host.
-Alexander VI. was so notorious for his profligate manners and insatiable rapacity, that Sannazzaro has compared him to the greatest monsters of antiquity-to Nero, Caligula and Heliogabalus.
-Julius II. was more solicitous to signalize himself as a soldier than a bishop, and by his ambition and turbulence kept Italy in a state of continual warfare.
-And Leo X., though distinguished for his elegant accomplishments, and his patronage of literature and the arts, disgraced the ecclesiastical seat by his voluptuousness, and scandalized all Christendom by the profane methods of raising money to which he had recourse, for the purpose of gratifying his love of pleasure and his passion for magnificent extravagance.
+It would be unsuitable to enter here into a minute detail of the ecclesiastical grievances which were the subject of such general complaint and remonstrance.
+Suffice it to say, that all of them existed, and some of them in an aggravated form, in Italy, if we except such as were felt by other countries on account of their distance from Rome.
+The vices of the clergy, their neglect of religious instruction, the consequent ignorance of the people, the sale of ecclesiastical offices, and the prostitution of sacred things to worldly purposes, had grown to the greatest height among the Italians. court of Rome had become more corrupt than any of the secular courts of Europe, by the confession of popish writers, and of persons who, from their official situations, were admitted into all its secrets.
+The unprincipled and faithless character of its policy had become proverbial.
+It was a system of intrigue, cabal, and bribery; and its ministers, while they cordially agreed in duping the world, made no scruple of deceiving and supplanting one another, whenever their personal interests happened to interfere.
+The individuals who filled the papal chair for some time before the Reformation openly indulged in vices, over which the increasing knowledge of the age should have taught them, in point of prudence, to throw a veil.
+During the pontificate of Sixtus IV. we are presented with the horrid spectacle of a supreme pontiff, a cardinal, and an archbishop, associating themselves with a band of ruffians to murder two men who were an honour to their age and country, and agreeing to perpetrate this crime during a season of hospitality, within the sanctuary of a Christian church, and at the signal of the elevation of the host.
+Alexander VI. was so notorious for his profligate manners and insatiable rapacity, that Sanazzaro has compared him to the greatest monsters of antiquity-to Nero, Caligula, and Heliogabalus.
+Julius II. was more solicitous to signalize himself as a soldier than a bishop, and by his ambition